simdangelo/food-ordering-app/README.md

 # Application System Diagram
 ![img_2.png](img_2.png)
+**This image represents the original project.
+Now it is more complex, but the image is not updated yet.*
 # Getting Started
+This project is tested on MacOS Sonoma 14.3.1 and Python 3.10.
+You probably need to install Java on your machine as well.
+My version is Java 17.0.8.
 1. Clone this repository:
 ```
 https://github.com/simdangelo/food-ordering-app.git
 ```
-2. Create a virtual environment and install the requirements with `requirements.txt` file (this project is proven to work with Python 3.10):
+2. Create a virtual environment and install the requirements with `requirements.txt` file:
 ```
 pip install -r requirements.txt
 ```